This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Silver and other oxidized metal ornaments lose their shine and get tarnished over a period of time.
 You can’t just discard them away and plan on buying new ones every time.

-Amish hack on the rescue!
-Apply baking soda and warm water on the affected surface.
+Here’s an Amish hack on the rescue!
+Apply baking soda and warm water to the affected surface.
 Let it rest for about 10 minutes and wipe it off using a dampened microfiber cloth.
 Baking soda will clear off the tarnish.

 8. Clean Rugs

 Rugs are pretty stiff-necked when it comes to cleaning them.
 No matter how hard you try, it’s never enough.
 However, your household ingredients together can make it happen.

 Take borax, bay leaves, baking soda, and cornstarch in a mixer and blend them well.
 Pour this white-colored powder on the rug and allow it to rest for at least two hours.
 Store the leftover powder in a mason jar for future use.

 9. Amish Mildew Remover

 Have you ever wondered how the Amish people would manage the prevention of mildew without using toxic cleaners?
 Even if you didn’t, here’s the answer.

 Simply mix a 1/2 cup of borax, 4 cups of warm water, and around 15 drops of thyme essential oil.
 Store it in a spray bottle and use it whenever you need it.

 Some spots are more strong-headed than others and leave us toiling to remove them.
 For instance, the spots of glue on anything are a disaster.
 Well, the Amish people have got this really effortless method to wash it.